What Is Cervical Spondylitis?

 Commonly presenting symptoms of cervical spondylitis are listed here.

-- Pain in the cervical spine or neck: Many patients present with pain in their neck, shoulders, arms, and hands.
+• Pain in the cervical spine or neck: Many patients present with pain in their neck, shoulders, arms, and hands.
 A few patients may complain of headaches in the occipital region (the base of the skull).
-This pain may increase in performing activities, such as moving the neck, sitting for a long in one position, bending the neck backwards, performing movements involving shoulders, etc.
+This pain may increase in performing activities, such as moving the neck, sitting for a long in one position, bending the neck backward, performing movements involving shoulders, etc.

 Diagnosis Of Cervical Spondylitis: